Wood sorrel

 Interactions with herbs & supplements

-Calcium: Calcium supplements release calcium in the intestine, where the calcium is absorbed and used by the rest of the body.
-But wood sorrel contains a chemical that can bind with calcium in the intestine, reducing the amount of free calcium that the body can absorb.
-The result is that taking wood sorrel along with calcium supplements can decrease the amount of calcium that the body absorbs from supplements.
+Calcium: Wood sorrel contains a chemical that can bind with calcium in the intestine, reducing the amount of calcium that the body can absorb.
+Taking wood sorrel along with calcium supplements can decrease the amount of calcium that the body absorbs from supplements.

-Iron: Iron supplements release iron in the intestine, where the iron is absorbed and used by the rest of the body.
-But wood sorrel contains a chemical that can bind with iron in the intestine, reducing the amount of free iron that the body can absorb.
-The result is that taking wood sorrel along with iron supplements can decrease the amount of iron that the body absorbs from supplements.
+Iron: Wood sorrel contains a chemical that can bind with iron in the intestine, reducing the amount of iron that the body can absorb.
+Taking wood sorrel along with iron supplements can decrease the amount of iron that the body absorbs from supplements.

-Zinc: Zinc supplements release zinc in the intestine, where the zinc is absorbed and used by the rest of the body.
-But wood sorrel contains a chemical that can bind with zinc in the intestine, reducing the amount of free zinc that the body can absorb.
-The result is that taking wood sorrel along with zinc supplements can decrease the amount of zinc that the body absorbs from supplements.
+Zinc: Wood sorrel contains a chemical that can bind with zinc in the intestine, reducing the amount of zinc that the body can absorb.
+Taking wood sorrel along with zinc supplements can decrease the amount of zinc that the body absorbs from supplements.

 Interactions with foods